-In June 2019, City Council adopted amendments to the Oakland Campaign Reform Act (OCRA) to increase transparency and support the public's right to know who is directing and who is paying for campaign activities.
-In addition, the recent changes were intended to provide transparency to significant campaign-related activities by City staff who are in a position to leverage their City position to benefit a candidate, ballot measure, or another committee.
+1 In June 2019, City Council adopted amendments to the Oakland Campaign Reform Act (OCRA) to increase transparency and support the public's right to know who is directing and who is paying for campaign activities.
+In addition, the recent changes were intended to provide transparency to significant campaign-related activities by City staff who can leverage their City position to benefit a candidate, ballot measure, or another committee.

-information in an electronic format with the Public Ethics Commission.
-[Oakland Charter §603(b)(5)].
+Commission [Oakland Charter §603(b)(5)].
 Once a candidate or committee is subject to the electronic filing requirement, the candidate or committee must continue to file all subsequent campaign statements electronically, regardless of the amount of contributions or expenditures made in other reporting periods.
-Contact the Public Ethics Commission for information about electronic filing of campaign activity.
-[OMC §3.12.240].
+Contact the Public Ethics Commission for information about electronic filing of campaign activity [OMC §3.12.240].